jfspps/howtos/DataStructuresAndAlgorithmsinC++/2_Stack_and_Heap.md

   int t = *p; //dereferences p then assigns the value (not the address)

+  // since pointer p now stores the address to a, any
+  // operation on pointer p also changes the value of a;
-  // change the value "a" through its pointer
-  *p = 20;
+  // the following changes the value "a" through its pointer *p = 20;
  }
  ```